legaultpierre/text2Gexf/README.md

-# Text2GEXF
+# Text2gexf

 This library aims at creating a GEXF file containing the co-occurences of words in the same sentence.

 ## Example

-You can find an example of text analysed and of the resulting GEXF file in the `example` folder.
+You can find an example of a to-be-analysed text and of the resulting GEXF file in the `example` folder.

 ## Install